 Marc Chandler's first job out of school was with a newswire and he covered currency futures and Eurodollar and Tbill futures.
-Within a couple years he became an analyst and worked at some consulting firms, joining a hedge fund in the early 1990s and then a few banks, as Deutsche Bank, Mellon, HSBC, and Brown Brothers Harriman.
-About a year ago, he joined a small fx boutique, Bannockburn Global FX as a managing market and chief market strategist.
+Within a couple years he became an analyst and worked at some consulting firms, joining a hedge fund in the early 1990s and then a few banks, as Deutsche Bank, Mellon, HSBC and Brown Brothers Harriman.
+In October 2018, he joined a small fx boutique, Bannockburn Global FX as a managing market and chief market strategist.
 While always writing commentary, my role in sales, trading, branding, and customer contact varied by institution.

 For many years, he taught at New York University's Center for Global Affairs.
 Marc also guest lectured at Darden Business School, and has led graduate seminars at Fordham.
 Most recently, he taught a class on international business at the Bureau of Manhattan Community College.
 He has given guest lecture at more than a dozen universities and colleges.

 In his work, Marc Chandler is primarily interested in FX, but he also considers other capital markets being important too.
 I combine technical and fundamental approaches, but I also draw from my understanding of history, philosophy, game theory, and policy analysis.
 I really think what I do is political economy.

 Marc Chandler's work is picked up in numerous places as Foreign Affairs, Barrons, the Financial Times, Euromoney, Corporate Finance.
 He speaks at conferences, industry associations, and often appear on CNBC, Blooomberg TV and Radio, and Fox Business.